alessia-cyber/CyberOps-Labs/lab02/logging-from-multiple-sources/README.md

 3. Monitored user authentication and logout events using AAA/TACACS+.
 4. Generated traffic and verified it was recorded by a NetFlow system.

-## Skills Practiced
+## Skills Acquired

-- Interpreting log data: timestamps, severity levels, and event details.
+- Interpreted log data: timestamps, severity levels, and event details.
-- Understanding authentication logging and accountability.
+- Understood authentication logging and accountability.
-- Analyzing network traffic patterns through flow data.
+- Analyzed network traffic patterns through flow data.
-- Connecting how these individual tools fit into a SOC workflow.
+- Connected how these individual tools fit into a SOC workflow.

 ## Lessons Learned